Red Rocks Community College: History

 Dr. Landon Pirius is the current and tenth president of RRCC and assumed duties in March 2024.

 Academics

 The college offers Associate of Arts, Associate of Science, Associate of General Studies, Associate of Applied Science, Bachelor of Applied Science, Master of Physician's Assistant Studies degree programs as well as certificates.

 RRCC is accredited by the Higher Learning Commission and the Commission on Accreditation of Allied Health Education Programs.

 Campuses

 Lakewood

 The main Lakewood campus (13300 W. 6th Ave, Lakewood, CO) is on 140 acre in the foothills of Jefferson County, along Sixth Avenue between Indiana Street and Union Boulevard.
-Floor-to-ceiling windows provide sweeping views of the Front Range of the Rocky Mountains.
+Floor-to-ceiling windows provide views of the Front Range of the Rocky Mountains.
 The main building is a quarter-mile-long.

 Campus features include an amphitheater, art gallery, bookstore, childcare center, cafeteria and cafe, labyrinth, library, recreation center, student food pantry, theater, community rooms, sand volleyball court, and tennis courts.